openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # EDHOC PSK and OSCORE

-When PSK authenitcation is used and the Initiator is able to derive PRK_out before sending message_3, then the optimization described in {{Section 3 of RFC9668}} applies.
+When PSK authentication is used and the Initiator is able to derive PRK_out before sending message_3, then the optimization described in {{Section 3 of RFC9668}} applies.
 In this scenario, the Initiator MAY concatenate EDHOC message_3 and the first OSCORE request in a single CoAP message.

 # Security Considerations